|

 other federal agencies and the pharmaceutical industry will be added

 to the site.
+CNET.com In the

 fast-paced worlds of computer technology and Internet design, CNET,